 The reason why are French bulldogs so expensive is that they involve artificial insemination and cesarean section to give birth to their offspring.
-For the reason that they have pretty slim hips, which makes it complex and challenging to give birth naturally.
+The reason is that they have pretty slim hips, which makes it complex and challenging to give birth naturally.
 Along with this, the vet charges, top-notch variety of food items for young puppies, and their accommodation and shelter add to the total expense of breeding French bulldogs.
 There is no shortcut.
-The breeding blue French bulldog is a full-time job, as they need continuous attention & care.
+Breeding blue French bulldogs is a full-time job, as they need continuous attention & care.

 Why are French bulldogs so expensive?

 You must be wondering how much are French bulldogs.
 Regardless of their high price, These French bulldogs have become popular everywhere.
 Those who know about this breed love it, but everyone can’t afford to have Frenchies.
 It’s not just their incomparable cuteness but also their complex breeding process that, along with some other additional major expenses, exhaust the breeders monetarily.

 Everyone knows that female Frenchies cannot deliver naturally and undergo a cesarean section to deliver little Frenchies safely.
 So, if any of the breeders is risking a hard-earned pup & its mum by letting these female French mommies go through that horrible process, then you shouldn’t consider buying from any such so-called breeders.

 Top reasons why are French bulldogs so expensive: